miksik98/HarmonySolverPlugin/README.md

 (if not specified)
 * for Chopin chord adds fifth to omit (if not specified)

-Using prechecker and corrector is recommended for beginners.
+Using prechecker and corrector is recommended for beginners, but it will increase time of finding solution.

 Plugin settings are persistent and if you exit plugin and launch it again they will load exactly like you set before turning plugin off.